 White Elephant Gift Exchange

-While the original White Elephant concept was to give a gift that burdens the recipient rather than the giver, today’s White Elephant gift exchange tends to refer to giving a gift that has little or no use to you but might be useful or at least funny to others.
+While the original White Elephant concept was to give a gift that burdens the recipient rather than the giver, today’s White Elephant gift exchange tends to refer to giving a gift or re-gifting one that has little or no use to you but might be useful or at least funny to others.

 Today White Elephant Gifts Tend to be: